backupsim2realai/backupsim2realai.github.io/_posts/2019-01-15-Synthetic-Datasets-of-Objects-Part-I.markdown

 <center><img src="/assets/img/2019-01-15/book_cabinet_rubiks.gif" height="200"></center>

+The RBO dataset, though small in size, has physics articulations for a handful of real world objects.

 #### Challenges of curating real world dataset

 - **Scalability:** Collecting large scale real world data is extremely labour intensive.
 There have been attempts to collect large-scale data via crowdsourcing in the past *e.g.* [Kinect@Home](https://twitter.com/KinectatHome) but these have unfortunately been unsuccessful.